 This beginner’s guide will introduce you to Polkadot, how it works, and the network behind the coin.
-You can find out how to buy DOT coins and what makes them different before you decide to invest.
+Learn about how the platform sprang up as a competitor to Ethereum, and how to spend your hard earned money on it.

-How to buy Polkadot online – a step-by-step guide
+How to buy DOT online – a step-by-step guide

 - Binance: One of the biggest names in the cryptocurrency trading space, Binance allows users to trade hundreds of different cryptocurrencies, including Polkadot.
 Open an account right now.